staylor7/exoplanet-sonification/README.md

 <p>
 Working demo is at <a href="http://stephenandrewtaylor.net/exo-sonification/exoplanets.html">
   http://stephenandrewtaylor.net/exo-sonification/exoplanets.html</a>; it works in Chrome, but not Safari or Firefox.
+(Update: it now works for Safari.)

 A sonified chart of exoplanets, originally based on
 <a href="https://xkcd.com/1071/">XKCD 1071: Exoplanets</a> using data from the